Zequez/logseq-vault/pages/Digital Knowledge Garden.md

 - It's a [[Medium of Thought]] similar to the Internet, where you write and inter-connect notes in a non-hierarchical way.
 It's called a garden because the notes are tended and evolve over time as you accrue knowledge.
 - A Digital Knowledge Garden empowers you to write non-linearly.
 You can make small notes on topics you are interested on, interconnect them with all your existing knowledge.
-And patterns of connection start forming that can be used to
+And patterns of connection start forming that can be used to create outlines that just link to notes.
 - Everyone has they own gardening style.
+-
+- A lot of research on this Medium of Thought has been done by Andy Matuschak.
 -